lucasbarber78/restaurant-review-scraper/CONTRIBUTING.md

 - New features you add
 - Bug fixes you implement
 - Edge cases and error handling

+For anti-bot detection features, include tests for:

+- Randomization functions (with fixed seeds for reproducibility)
+- Proxy rotation logic
+- Stealth plugin functionality (with mocked browser objects)
+- CAPTCHA detection and handling

 To run the tests:
 ```bash